mwcraig/algebra-based-intro/lab-manual.md

 ### C-Level (DONE BEFORE LAB)

-- .Written response from all individuals (quick check); group oral questioning.
+- Written response from all individuals (quick check); group oral questioning.
-- .Must work in assigned group.
+- Must work in assigned group.
-- .Must get at least a 3 on the C-level lab to get credit for any B-level or A-level work.
+- Must get at least a 3 on the C-level lab to get credit for any B-level or A-level work.

 ### B-Level (Done DURING Lab)

-- .Group summary of quantitative basic lab.
+- Group summary of quantitative basic lab.
-- .Must work in assigned group.
+- Must work in assigned group.
-- .Must get at least a 2 on the B-level lab to get credit for any A-level work.
+- Must get at least a 2 on the B-level lab to get credit for any A-level work.

 | 1 | Multiple elements missing | Did something minimal |
 | --- | --- | --- |